Skip to main content

 Freshdesk

-Customer support tooling and customer context linking
+Customer service support and context linking

-EEA or other (depending on configuration)
+EER or other (depending on configuration)

 Zendesk